 You can cater to your special culinary preferences either at the stage of making a direct reservation or through the “My Trips” menu options.

-Delta is committed to your well-being, convenience, and security.
+Delta Airlines ensures your well-being, convenience, and security by providing you with special assistance services.
 They will help you anywhere, at the airport, on board with a caretaker, or through TSA or DOT, in case you need extra help.
 Here’s how they assist you during your travels:

 - At the Airport & Onboard

-Their team is dedicated to providing first-class service, including expert help if you require additional accessible assistance at check-in, through the terminal, and during the flight.
+Their team provides first-class service, including expert help if you require additional accessible assistance at check-in, through the terminal, and during the flight.

 - Security Screening Support